 Although it’s not what I thought I would be saying when watching episode one, Uzaki-chan Wants to Hang Out has earned a recommendation.

-But these are just my thoughts.
-What are yours?
-Have you seen this series?
-How would you advise Uzaki-chan Wants to Hang Out?
-Leave a comment down below because I would love to hear what you have to say.
+But these are my thoughts; what are yours?
+Have you seen this show; how would you advise Uzaki-chan Wants to Hang Out!?
+Leave a comment below because I would love to hear what you have to say.